-Through its savings business, the Company is mainly exposed to lapse risk expense risk and, at much lower level to biometrical risk like mortality.
+As the result of the run-off operational mode, the Company is mainly exposed to expense as well as lapse risk and, at much lower level to biometrical risk like mortality.
 Nevertheless, even if the exposure in traditional products (i.e. Life term insurance) is low, the weight of biometrical risks (mortality/ longevity) and catastrophic is proportionally high.
 For this reason, the company is covered with reinsurance on this line of business.